jwhite007/DataStructures/README.md

 stack.py
   Implements an infinite stack with push and pop methods.
 Pop returns an error when attempted on empty list.

+queue.py
+  Implements an infinite queue with enqueue, dequeue, and size methods.
+Dequeue returns an error message when attempted on an empty list.

 Data-structures tested with unit test on Travis:
     [![Build Status](https://travis-ci.org/jwhite007/DataStructures.png?branch=master)](https://travis-ci.org/jwhite007/DataStructures)